-Annually, the University conducts an emergency management exercise to test emergency procedures.
-The scenarios for these exercises change from year-to-year, and include several departments from across the campus.
+Annually, the University conducts an emergency management exercise (tabletop, functional, or full scale) to test emergency procedures.
+The scenarios for these exercises change from year-to-year and include several departments from across the campus.

 To ensure the University's emergency management plans remain current and actionable, the University will conduct an emergency management exercise, at least a once a year.
 These exercises may include tabletop drills, emergency operations center exercises, or full-scale emergency response exercises.
 The University conducts after-action reviews of all emergency management exercises.